 Young and Old…

 If one thinks back maybe a decade or so, beekeeping was considered a pastime more suited to “folks of a certain age”.
 The stereotypical image was of an older gentleman, living in a rural setting tending to his bees and enjoying a few jars of honey each summer.

-For whatever reason - be it the Internet, greater environmental awareness, heightened concern for our bees or just the winds of change - beekeeping today is enjoying a resurgence of interest across all demographics.
-Man and woman, boy and girl - beekeeping is for everyone and its benefits are becoming increasingly accessible to many.
+Be it because of the Internet, greater environmental awareness, heightened concern for our bees or just the winds of change, beekeeping today is enjoying a resurgence of interest across all demographics.
+For man and woman, boy and girl, beekeeping is for everyone and its benefits are becoming increasingly accessible to many.

 In this lesson we look at the benefits of bringing kids into the world of beekeeping and the practical considerations in doing so.